 Day 09: Syabru Besi – Kathmandu (1300m /4264ft) 8/9 hrs. drive, 132 KM

-Drive through crumble and bumpy road through Dhunche following the same highway as before to Kathmandu and transfer to your choice of Hotel/Resort/guest House.
+Drive through crumble and bumpy road through Dhunche following the same highway as before to Kathmandu.
+Overnight in Kathmandu at 2 star Hotel with breakfast. .

 Day 09: Final departure

 Transfer to international airport and fly to onward destination.

 Eating is a big part of Holiday.
 Travelling with Mountain Mart Trek, you experience the vast array of wonderful food Nepalese, Chinese, Continental, Italian and several local cuisines.
 Breakfast, Lunch & Dinner are included in the package.
 Your guide will suggest delicious, hygienic and each place special food during your trip.
 Mountain restaurant owner prefer not to order many dishes and waste food as they would like to cater more trekkers with limited food before run off stuck.
 Its a week or more days hard work to porters and caravans to bring food to these places.
 During this trek you will usually have breakfast and dinner at the same Lodge, lunch will be eaten at one of the trail side restaurants en-route.

 A Tea House is the combination of guest house, restaurant, and social hang out.
 Private rooms are available in most Tea Houses, except for high altitudes ones where it will be just dormitories.
 The lodges are fairly basic.
 The rooms are spare with twin beds and very little additional furniture.
 Blankets are generally provided.
 There is a large dining room-cum-lounge, warmed by the bukhara stove (an iron cylinder, fitted with a chimney duct, in which a log fire is lighted.
 There is normally no electric lighting in the rooms unless the village has hydroelectric power.
 The dining room usually hassolar lighting.